insightsip/ISP4520-examples/README.md

 ### 2021-02-05, v3.1.3

-Fixed issues related to at-commands & LoRaWAN context erase.
+Fixed issues related to at-commands & unwanted LoRaWAN context erase.

 Enabled DCDC regulator and set BLE TX power to 4dBm for the at-commands example.

 ### 2021-02-05, v3.1.1